 Yoga for the back

 During your lifetime, you'll probably experience back pain.
 Perhaps from a strain or overuse.
 Or perhaps related to poor posture.
 In this class, you'll learn how to keep your back safe while practicing yoga.
-And poses you can practice anywhere to realign end strengthen the back.
+You'll be given poses you can practice anywhere to realign and strengthen the back.
 (If you have chronic pain or injury, please consult a doctor before taking this class)